 That client is The Foundation Society, an international governmental collaboration to ensure the shared, peaceful, and safe development of outer space.
 They have commissioned a large number of expensive space settlements with significant industrial capacity that future developments can draw upon.

-Carving your own path and strategy is often difficult – even interpreting the task might be a daunting challenge.
-See our documents about understanding the Request for Proposal (RFP), managing the task, and creating impactful presentation to communicate your ideas to the judges.
+Carving your own path and strategy is often difficult in the UKSDC and even interpreting the task might be a daunting challenge.
+See our tips on understanding the Request for Proposal (RFP), managing the task, and creating an impactful presentation in order to best set yourself up for success within the competition!